Modern Gentlemen

 Sadly, most adults endure some form of chronic pain, and it’s difficult to make it go away.
 The high numbers may shock you, especially the ones related to North America.
 Read on and learn some of the most alarming statistics and facts about chronic pain.

-Top Ten Chronic Pain Stats and Facts in 2021
+Top Ten Chronic Pain Statistics for 2022

-• More than 20% of the worldwide population suffers from chronic pain.
+- More than 20% of the worldwide population suffers from chronic pain.

-• The chronic pain medication abuse rate is very high (up to 30%).
+- The chronic pain medication abuse rate is very high (up to 29%).

-Basic Chronic Pain Statistics to Keep in Mind
+Basic Chronic Pain Statistics Worldwide

 Given that there are significant chances that you may go through this at some point in your life, there are some things you should know.
 These are just the basics and will show you how many people struggle with chronic pain, no matter how alone you feel in the moments of pain.